K73T-T/Vanta-MK.I/JOURNAL.md

 ## 5/25/25 Work on cad again and finalizing components

-- Went with 2 indepentant z motors for stability, even motion, and dual z give the ability to shift the build plate ever so slightly for tramming
+- Went with 2 independant z motors for stability, even motion, and dual z give the ability to shift the build plate ever so slightly for tramming
-- for the XY ganrty i went for linear rods because they are easy, inexpensive, and reliable
+- for the XY gantry i went for linear rods because they are easy, inexpensive, and reliable

  12:37PM to 3:12AM 14 hours 35 minutes